SrimanPolusani/blogs_capstone_1/README.md

 # blogs_capstone
-This blogs website takes data from an API and renders it.
+The website takes data from an API and renders it.
 <br>
 User can send an email to us in 'contact' section.